TK757567/CTF/reverse_engineering/rev_omega_one/README.md

+# omega-one

 In this challenge we have the elf file "omega-one" and an output file "output.txt"